Elliot Valenstein

 Elliot Spiro Valenstein (December 9, 1923 – January 12, 2023) was an American psychologist who was professor of psychology and neuroscience at the University of Michigan.
-He is a noted authority on brain stimulation and psychosurgery.
+He was an authority on brain stimulation, psychosurgery and the history of psychiatry.

 Biography

 Valenstein was born in New York City on December 9, 1923, to Louis and Helen Valenstein (formally Spiro).
 He fought in World War II.
 After returning from the war he attended City College of New York for his B.S. and University of Kansas for his M.A and PhD.

 Valenstein was the chief of the neuropsychology section at Walter Reed Institute Research from 1957 to 1961.
 He started teaching at University of Michigan in 1970.

 Valenstein was married to Thelma Lewis from 1947 until her death on December 13, 2020.
 They have two children together; Paul and Carl.
 Valenstein died in Ann Arbor, Michigan, on January 12, 2023, at the age of 99.